Charities Aid Foundation: History

 In 1924, the National Council of Social Service set up a Charities Department to encourage efficient giving to charity.
 This department was later renamed the Charities Aid Fund while the National Council of Social Service became the National Council for Voluntary Organisations (NCVO).
 The Charities Aid Foundation took its current name in 1974 when it became a fully independent organisation.

 Activities

 CAF provides services to charities, businesses and individuals in the UK and abroad, including help with fundraising, consultancy, and loans and grants.

 Services to charities

 CAF offers banking services through CAF Bank, a wholly owned subsidiary of CAF that provides banking services to charities and social purpose organisations.
 The Bank offers transactional current and deposit accounts via telephone and internet banking, and provides lending to customers.
-In 2021, CAF Bank won Charities’ Bank of the Year at the Charity Times Awards.
-CAF Bank Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
+In 2021, CAF Bank won Charities' Bank of the Year at the Charity Times Awards.

+In July 2026, CAF Bank temporarily suspended online banking to fix security vulnerabilities following reports of suspicious activity on some customer accounts.

 CAF also owns and operates CAF Donate, an online donation processing platform giving charities the tools to fundraise through the web, mobile devices and Facebook and process donations received by post and phone.